gorenje/flows.flowhub.org/README.md

 FlowHub aims to **promote visual programming** by providing tools that every programmer would expect from a programming language.
 FlowHub.org explores what it means to apply concepts such as refactoring, design patterns, unit tests, code sharing and version control to the concept of *visual* programming.

 Years of text-based programming has created a body of concepts, **wisdoms and best-practices** that must be transported and applied in a visual-based programming environment.
-Some of these ideas might prove to become redundant in a visual environment and new ideas will arise, the best fit remains to be found.
+Some of these ideas might prove to become redundant in a visual environment and new ideas will arise in their place.

 We as developers have to realise that that text-based programming is becoming the **[punchcards](https://en.wikipedia.org/wiki/Punched_card)** that text-based programming replaced.
 A new approach should be found to extend the knowledge and ideas of programming.
+As our technology has advanced with text-based programming, now it is time that technology advances our programming methods.

 ## Example Flows